craigbrett17/rpgmaker-mv-access/README.md

 A pretty simple plugin that reacts to the player character walking.
 If the player character tries to walk somewhere that they are not supposed to walk (i.e a wall, water, etc), it will make a small noise to signify that this is impossible, so that a blind or visually impaired player knows that they will not progress this way.

-So far, the noise is set to the cancel noise, but hopefully this will be configurable soon.
+So far, the noise is set to a specific noise, but hopefully this will be configurable soon.

+### InteractableElementsMenu

+Allows a player to press a hotkey to bring up a list of interactable elements on the map.
+It will display their coordinates and if the player selects that element, the pitch and pan of the music will guide the player towards that item.

+* Music coming out from the left: Target is to the left
+* Music coming out from the right: Target is to the right
+* Music is higher pitched: Item is above you
+* Music is lower pitched: Item is below you
+* Exiting out from this menu without selecting anything will reset the music

+The hotkey is configurable as the parameter "Trigger Key".
+This will need to be a keycode.

+Naturally, this will not work in its current form on maps with no music.

 ## How to use